Table of contents:

 Everything about Angangueo

-If you are in Central Mexico in winter, you must visit Angangueo.
-It is a community of mining origin that combines a small colonial town with one of the greatest natural wonders of Mexico: the Monarch Butterfly Biosphere Reserve.
+Indeed, in winter, you must visit Angangueo.
+As you have noticed, it is a community of mining origin that combines a small colonial town with one of the greatest natural wonders of Mexico: the Monarch Butterfly Biosphere Reserve.
+Other important fact about this place, is the origin and meaning of the name “Angangueo” (coming from the Nahuatl language” is still unknown, and several theories exist.

-The origin of the name “Angangueo” is still unknown, and several theories exist.
 One of them says it can refer to a cave, the other two – to a high point or an entrance to the forest.
-Any of the three meanings may be correct as they all identify this “Magic Town” (Pueblo Magico) located in Michoacan.
-The entrance to the cave refers to its mining essence, and the other two to its surrounding landscapes.
+Any of the three meanings may be correct as they all identify this “Magic Town” (Pueblo Magico) as an important entrance to something magical and unique.
+We don’t know exactly if the meaning of the place is an entrance to a cave with mining essence, or something related to its beautiful landscapes.

 🦋 Check out our tours of Angangueo, Monarch Butterfly, and Michoacan: